heutelbeck/sapl-policy-engine/sapl-documentation/1_3_Structure_of_a_SAPL-Policy.md

 ### Permit and Deny Policies

-Policies declare their **entitlement** which indicates the type of vote cast by the policy, if it is applicable (i.e., all conditions are `true`).:
+Policies declare their **entitlement** which indicates the type of vote cast by the policy, if it is applicable (i.e., all conditions are `true`):

 ```sapl
 policy "allow doctors to read patient records"